Osorio21/SearchIt/README.md

 ##### > Business

 Contains Business struct that contains specified properties for business that are retrieved via API CALL.
-Also, contains decoder method along with intial URL request function.
+Also, contains JSON decoder method.

 ##### > Businesses

+Contains struct with properties to extract details from most external JSON container.

 ##### > BackgroundColor

+Class that presents a gradient layer for backgrounds.

 ##### > InputValues

+Dummy struct used for testing before implementing JSON calls.

 ##### > HSBackgroundColor